 Many factors can contribute to peri-implantitis such as how well you keep your implant(s) clean at home, implant crown cement left behind below the gumline, calculus (tartar) formation on the implant surface, and/or foreign matter getting stuck around the implant such as popcorn husks.
 Your overall health can also contribute, especially if you have poorly controlled diabetes or are a tobacco user.

-Dr Paris and Dr Shumaker recommend strict maintenance cleaning and monitoring regimens for dental implants to prevent peri-implantitis.
+Dr. Shumaker recommends strict maintenance cleaning and monitoring regimens for dental implants to prevent peri-implantitis.
 When peri-implantitis is detected procedures may be necessary to control it before your implant is lost.
 This may include deep cleaning, perioscopy, laser surgical treatment, or traditional surgical access to explore and remove contributing factors, and possibly bone grafting around your implant to restore bone lost to peri-implantitis.